0xNF/Ellen/README.md

 1. run `ellen_windows_store.bat`

 # build a single-file-exe
-We use Pyinstaller.
+We use [Pyinstaller](https://www.pyinstaller.org/).
 It cannot be used with Windows Store python due to permission errors to the AppData folder.

-This process was tested eith Windows python `Python 3.8.4`.
+This process was tested with Windows python `Python 3.8.4`.
 ```
 pip install pyinstaller
 ```